RoanokeParkElms/call-to-action/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IMr0vxVy5Ug?si=SiZWNoX5hREH59_0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

+## If we exceed our fundraising goal

+Because of the astonishing generosity of neighbors and friends, it looks like we will exceed the goal we initially set.
+Because the trees require inoculation every three years, all donations above our goal will be put into a dedicated account and applied to future treatments.

 ## Two ways to donate

 By far the simplest way is to use a credit card through this secure GoFundMe link. **Note: Be sure to set the "tip" amount to zero!** (GoFundMe keeps 100% of the "tip", and they already charge us a fee on every donation):